The full programme is available for this year’s festival, 25 May to 4 June. We very much look forward to seeing you in Hay.

 100 years on, as Russia again fills the headlines, an intriguing insight into a world shocked and changed forever.
 The British Library curator introduces the most resonant exhibits from their Russian collection -- from a first edition of the Communist Manifesto to anti-Bolshevik propaganda and Lenin’s handwritten application for a Reader Pass.
 Chaired by Oliver Bullough.

 What is this for?
 And how do I clean it?
 The National Trust’s Director of Curatorship and his team of expert conservator colleagues display and demonstrate some of the most wonderful and eccentric household items from their collections.
 They’ll offer advice on anything you’d like to bring along.

-A celebration of the exquisite craftsmanship and elegance of silverware and porcelain in a tour of social history with National Trust experts James Rothwell, author of Silver for Entertaining and Patricia Ferguson, author of Garnitures, Ceramics and Cobalt Treasures.
-Chaired by Simon Murray.
+A celebration of the exquisite craftsmanship and elegance of silverware and porcelain in a tour of social history with National Trust experts James Rothwell, author of Silver for Entertaining and Patricia Ferguson author of Ceramics: 400 Years of British Collecting in 100 Masterpieces Chaired by Simon Murray.

 Discover the magic and myths hidden in the rolling hills of the Brecon Beacons.
 Find Arthur and his knights sleeping away the decades in a cave, and go on the search for the White Lady of Tretower Court with the award-winning author of Down To The Sea In Ships, The Prince’s Pen and Orison for a Curlew.
 Chaired by Peter Florence.